 Whatever its origin, the sentiment is as timely today as it was two centuries ago.
 Through a process of “incrementalism,” we are seeing an increasing deterioration of individual rights (particularly property rights) by the regulatory state whereby our freedoms are worn away a bit at a time by the constant erosion of overreaching government.
 I am often amazed at how ideas that threaten our freedoms take root and grow seemingly without notice or comment by the general public.

-When the EPA and Corps of Engineers were commissioned to oversee discharges into “navigable waters,” it was assumed they would regulate waters that would float a boat.
+When the EPA and Army Corps of Engineers were commissioned to oversee discharges into “navigable waters,” it was assumed they would regulate waters that would float a boat.
 But these agencies redefined their jurisdiction and now asserts control over virtually every pond, puddle and ditch in the Nation.
 And its getting worse.
 As a reminder to be on our guard against overreaching government, and hopefully a spur to eternal vigilance, see my op-ed in the Grand Forks Herald entitled Clean Water Act Can Generate Toxic Consequences.